LkeMitchll/interroban.gg/src/post/rss-is-calm.md

 I subscribe to [Feedbin](https://feedbin.com) for $5 a month, and I read it using [NetNewsWire](https://ranchero.com/netnewswire/), a lightweight, open-source app for Mac and iOS.

-You can see a list of the content creators I subscribe to on the [/feeds page](/feeds), it pulls data directly from the Feedbin API, so it will always be up-to-date.
+You can see a list of the content creators I subscribe to on the [blogroll page](/blogroll), it pulls data directly from the Feedbin API, so it will always be up-to-date.